RWS/studio-api-docs/apiconcepts/core/plugin_resources_and_localizability.md

 * Extension attribute string properties
 * Auxiliary extension attribute string properties
 * Assembly-level `PluginAttribute` string attributes For non-string properties, like for instance an icon, the plug-in resource file can also be used, however, because of the type difference, the value of these kinds of properties cannot be automatically resolved.
 Define the actual property as a string property, to which uses must assign a resource key.
-Then, when you need the actual icon, get it from the plug-in resource file using the `GetPluginResource< T>` method:
+Then, when you need the actual icon, get it from the plug-in resource file using the `GetPluginResource<T>` method:

 # [C#](#tab/tabid-3)
 [!code-csharp[AdvancedPluginFramework](code_samples/AdvancedPluginFramework.cs#L16-L17)]
 ***

+> [!NOTE]
+>
+> This content may be out-of-date.
+To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.